 These include your director of photography, production designer, costume designer, and hair and makeup artist.
 All of these department heads will need to see and hear who and what they will be working with.

-The read-through also stands as a great opportunity to obtain actor sizes and measurements, either while on breaks or after the table read is done.
+The read-through also stands as a great opportunity to obtain actor sizes and measurements, either on breaks or at the end of the table read.

 Another reason to include members of the team?
 Hearing the actors’ interpret their characters up close, fresh and in-your-face, can be an inspiration.
 The artists and craftspeople who make up your team will get energized.
 They’ll want to rise to the project and give it their all.